gitmori/useragent-changer/README.md

 ```

 ### Test
-If you don't have Selenium installed, run the following command: `pip install selenium`
+If you don't have Selenium installed, run the following command: `pip3 install selenium`
 ```
 from selenium.webdriver import ChromeOptions, Chrome from useragent_changer import UserAgent